JakubMaslanka/multithread-fib-calculator/README.md

 ## Overview

-The **Multi-threaded Fibonacci Calculator** is a Go application that calculates Fibonacci numbers using concurrent goroutines.
+The **Multi-Thread Fibonacci Calculator** is a Go application that calculates Fibonacci numbers using concurrent goroutines.
 It provides a text-based user interface (TUI) built with the `tview` library, allowing users to start multiple Fibonacci calculations simultaneously and monitor their progress in real-time.

 ## Features